attack-monkey/flat-code-guide/README.md

 Flat code removes imperative code from logic blocks, so they are free to simply convey logical outcomes.

-This is firstly done by removing most if / else, and switch blocks, and instead using ternaries.
+This is firstly done by removing most if / else, and switch blocks, and instead using ternaries or conditionals.

 You may have noticed that curly braces indicate a block of code (usually multiple statements of code within) and if / else / switch are no exception.
 The blocks of code in (if / else / switch )es mean that we have logic (The if / else / switch) part mixing with code blocks (the content that executes within the (if / else / switch)es) so in large programs it's actually really difficult to track down what's even logically happening.